People on the move. Data from around the world.

 Source: UN, 2017

 Africa, the Middle East and Asia are the most unstable regions in the world and the ones that produce the most refugees.
 The movement of people has accelerated in recent years as a result of new conflicts that have broken out, and others that have started up again or where the situation has deteriorated.
 Ukraine, in Europe, has joined them.
-These are conflicts with international roots, such as those in Afghanistan, Iraq and Yemen; civil wars like those in Syria, Somalia, South Sudan or the Democratic Republic of Congo, and situations where there are systematic human rights' violation, for example, in Eritrea and Nigeria.
+These are conflicts with international roots, such as those in Afghanistan, Iraq and Yemen; civil wars like those in Syria, Somalia, South Sudan or the Democratic Republic of Congo, and situations where there are systematic human rights' violation, for example, in Eritrea or Myanmar.

 World map drawn up by the UNHCR.
 It shows the current number of people that concern the UN Refugee Agency and the increase in forcibly displaced persons over the years.
 The number and trend can be seen broken down by country, in absolute and percentage terms.